Which city is cheaper, Madrid or Tokyo?

 It is easy to get around Madrid on foot.
 Most tourists stay in the central part of Madrid where it's compact and relatively easy to walk to most tourist sights.

 In either Tokyo or Madrid, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Tokyo than Madrid because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Tokyo, and 2-5 days is enough time in Madrid.

 Tokyo is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-In Madrid, many people enjoy the live music and food that this friendly big city offers.
+In Madrid, many people enjoy the live music and food that this cultural big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Tokyo is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.